 Ransomware Reigns Supreme

 Cyber criminals have become very crafty and direct in their methods, and creative ransomware attacks are on the rise.
 Your data may be unimportant to them, but they take advantage of how valuable it is to you.
-Once a cyber criminal has gotten their grimy little paws past your security and into your systems, they encrypt your files and make sure you can’t access the data.
+Once a cyber criminal has gotten their grimy little paws past your security and into your computer systems, they encrypt your files and make sure you can’t access that sensitive data.
 Then they tell you to pay up, or lose your files forever.
 Paying the ransom to get it back doesn’t always guarantee that you will.
 The FBI has actually started stepping their game up in an effort to keep up with increasing – and evolving – ransomware attacks.

 There are Threats to Your Cyber Security